kiba/Writings/fac/chp17_project_sanctuary.md

 Blue and Frank created the Earth Diaspora Society and invited me to join.
 I accepted.

-It's a very exclusive club that's going to be careful in testing members.
+It's a very exclusive club that's going to be careful in testing for memberships.
 We aren't going to release information to the public about Earth so that we can identify people using knowledge that only Earthlings have, rather than wade through fakers.

 **Year 2, Day 265**